Florida State Road 826

 State Road 826 (SR 826) is a bypass route around the greater Miami area, traveling approximately 30 mi in a northeasterly arc from U.S. Route 1 (US 1) in Pinecrest to its terminus at State Road A1A in Sunny Isles Beach.
 Between its southern terminus and the Golden Glades Interchange, State Road 826 is known as the Palmetto Expressway, a heavily traveled freeway with portions of the road carrying in excess of 250,000 vehicles a day.
 Unlike many of the other non-interstate freeways in Miami-Dade County, the Palmetto Expressway is untolled.
 East of the interchange, State Road 826 is a surface road connecting North Miami and North Miami Beach to Sunny Isles Beach over the Intracoastal Waterway.

+A series of state-maintained frontage roads flank the freeway portion between Northwest 17th Avenue on the east, and Ludlam Road (westbound) and Miami Lakes Drive (eastbound) on the west.
+They carry the hidden designation of State Road 826F.